realdev71/Webapp-Quickbooks-Flask-React/README.md

 QuickBook
 QuickBook is a web-based healthcare appointment booking system that connects patients with doctors.
-It allows users to register, book appointments, manage prescriptions, and raise queries, with a user-friendly interface powered by Flask (Python) and jQuery (JavaScript).
+It enables patients to register, book appointments, manage prescriptions, and raise queries, while doctors can manage appointments and patient interactions.
+Built with Flask (Python), JavaScript (jQuery), and PostgreSQL, QuickBook ensures a fast, intuitive, and reliable experience.
 Features

 User Registration: Patients and doctors can register with personal details.
 Appointment Booking: Book, cancel, or reschedule appointments with doctors.
-Prescription Management: Doctors can upload prescriptions; patients can download them.
+Prescription Management: Doctors can upload and update prescriptions; patients can download them.
 Query System: Patients can raise queries about appointments.
 Doctor Dashboard: View and manage appointments and patient details.
 Responsive UI: Built with Bootstrap and jQuery for a seamless experience.